kongondo/JqueryFileUpload/README.md

 [Support](https://processwire.com/talk/topic/12050-module-jquery-file-upload/)

 ## Changelog
+#### Version 0.0.5
+1. Fixed a typo in the default setting for maxFileSize.

 #### Version 0.0.4
 1. Fixed minor bug introduced in last version's commit that caused some images not to be displayed in the gallery.